 The Awards are granted by an independent jury composed of experts from a variety of institutions.
-The evaluation criteria build off the CTH matrix, developed by ADEME with the help of 2° Investing Initiative in 2021.
+The evaluation criteria build off the CTH matrix, developed by ADEME with the help of 2° Investing Initiative.
 The judging process will reflect recent developments in climate-related reporting, such as TCFD guidelines and article 29 of the French Energy-Climate Law.

-To strengthen the international dimension of the Climate Awards, multiple organizations have joined the steering committee this year.
-In 2021, the PRI, Eurosif, the World Benchmarking Alliance (WBA), Luxembourg Sustainable Finance Initiative (LSFI), as well as Finance For Tomorrow will all work with the organizers to widen the Awards’ reach.
+To strengthen the international dimension of the Climate Awards, multiple organizations joined the steering committee this year.
+The PRI, Eurosif, the World Benchmarking Alliance (WBA), Luxembourg Sustainable Finance Initiative (LSFI), as well as Finance For Tomorrow will all work with the organizers to widen the Awards’ reach.
 Under the Steering Committee’s responsibility, the 2° Investing Initiative is managing the development of the evaluation criteria grid, the organisation of the review process, and the awards ceremony.

 Find out more about the Climate Reporting Awards here.